powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 **Specifications**

-- A [ratio tap changer](./additional.md#ratio-tap-changer) and/or a [phase tap changer](./additional.md#phase-tap-changer) can be associated with a two windings power transformer.
+- A [ratio tap changer](./additional.md#ratio-tap-changer) and/or a [phase tap changer](./additional.md#phase-tap-changer) can be associated with a two-winding power transformer.
 - For a two-winding transformer, the normal apparent power shall be identical at both sides 1 and 2.

 **Available extensions**